Fitzroy Baseball Club: 2016/17: Division 1 club champions

-In a great year for the club the 1sts, 2nds, 4ths and 5ths all made it into the playoffs helping to secure the club championship, with the 2nds winning the grand final 6-4 against Waverley making it back to back premierships for the team.
+In the 2016/2017 year the club's 1sts, 2nds, 4ths and 5ths all made it into the playoffs helping to secure the club championship.
+The 2nds won the grand final 6-4 against Waverley making it back to back premierships for the team.

 Notable players

 Bill Ponsford

 William Harold "Bill" Ponsford MBE (19 October 1900 – 6 April 1991) started his baseball career at Alfred Crescent School (now Fitzroy North Primary School), where his coach was the former Victorian player Charles Landsdown.
 As a junior Ponsford played shortstop, later as a senior for the Fitzroy Baseball Club he converted to catching.
 Ponsford was a key member of the all conquering 1920's Fitzroy Maroons, captaining the club to its historic 1925 premiership, the Club's fifth consecutive Division 1 premiership.

 Ponsford (front row, left) wearing the Big V of the Victorian baseball team at the Melbourne Cricket Ground in 1919.
 His future Test cricket teammate, Jack Ryder is seated directly behind him.

 Ponsford improved rapidly and by 1913 he was included in the Victorian schoolboys side for a tournament in Adelaide.
 He was again selected in the following year—now as a catcher—representing his state at the first national schoolboys championship in Sydney.
 The tournament coincided with a visit to Australia by two professional major league teams from the United States—the Chicago White Sox and the New York Giants.
 The manager of the Giants, John "Mugsy" McGraw, watched part of the tournament; the Ponsford family claim that McGraw was so impressed with Ponsford's skills that he later spoke to Ponsford's parents about the possibility of Bill playing in the United States.